HallmarkIntegratedSolutions/Product-Sales-Analysis/README.md

-- To calculate monthly sales for the current year Firstly, we extract month and year from the order date separately to give us a new dataset
+- To calculate monthly sales for the current year Firstly, extract month and year from the order date separately to give us a new dataset

 ```SQL
 select OrderMonth, sum(Quantity) as MonthlySales from [dbo].[Monthly_Sales_Data ]
 	where Orderyear = 2024
 	group by OrderMonth
 ```

 ![Sales 1 10~2](https://github.com/user-attachments/assets/932769a0-8e32-432e-bd23-772f233eb3d5)